Dude036/FantasyNameGenerator/README.md

 ### pip

-Install FantasyNameGenerator as a package from pip using this command:
+Install [FantasyNameGenerator](https://pypi.org/project/FantasyNameGenerator/) as a package with pip using this command:

 `pip install FantasyNameGenerator`